Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Introduction

+\item We map the criteria considered by researchers when adopting transfer learning into a conceptual framework, providing a consistent vocabulary for future empirical research on data selection in ML.

-In this study, we make three main contributions: \begin{enumerate} \item We point out that source dataset selection is not only a rational process driven by the technical parameters of the data, such as domain alignment, but also a result of social and community dynamics influenced by established baselines, availability of pretrained models, and even peer reviewers' expectations. \item In terms of the expectations for successful transfer learning and the dimensions of the source datasets, our results confirm the importance of embedding similarity and semantic and visual similarity understood as texture, structure, and staining cues.
-However, similarity ratings and the expected performance were not always aligned, weakening the common ``more similar is better'' approach. \item We found frequent but vague use of concepts as "good image quality", "domain similarity", and "domain gap" as reasons for dataset selection, which suggests a need for more precise operational definitions, frameworks, or tools that make these concepts explicit and actionable in practice. \end{enumerate}
+\item Our findings confirm the importance of embedding similarity alongside semantic and visual similarity, understood as texture and structure.
+However, the misalignment between similarity ratings and expected performance challenges the ``more similar is better'' approach.
+We also identify frequent yet vague use of concepts like ``good image quality'' and ``domain gap'', underscoring the need for precise operational definitions and tools to make these notions actionable. \end{enumerate}